camunda/camunda-docs/docs/components/concepts/document-handling.md

 - Support for the local file system as a storage option for development and testing purposes to set up and manage documents in local environments.
 - Preview, track, and manage documents associated with process instances.

-Below, learn about capabilities with document handling for each related component:
+Below, learn about capabilities of document handling for each related component:

 ## Console